The Top Search Engines in 2024 [Including 17 Google Alternatives]

 Image Source

-Bing’s search pages look remarkably similar to Google’s, with the same categories and a similar white background, with blue links and green URLs.
+Bing’s search pages look similar to Google’s, with the same categories and a similar white background, with blue links and green URLs.

 3. Yahoo!